Effective Date: July 11, 2011

 f.
 The Headquarters Directorates and Offices, as specified in Attachment A, shall each appoint a spectrum liaison who will coordinate the spectrum- related activities and requirements within their Directorate or office; provide those spectrum requirements to the Director of Spectrum Policy and Planning or designee; and provide support and representation to SCaN Board of Directors meetings, as necessary, for addressing senior spectrum issues.

 g.
-The Center Directors and the JPL Director shall:
+The Center Directors and the JPL (an FFRDC) Director shall:

 (1) Ensure that all Center/Facility long-term spectrum requirements are reported annually to the Director of Spectrum Policy and Planning.